Tottenville High School: Programs

 The New York State School Music Association (NYSSMA) Adjudication Festival has been hosted at Tottenville High School since 1990.
 This festival attracts performing groups and soloists from area public and private schools wishing to be evaluated by NYS-recognized educational entity.
 In the 2011 festival, the award of "Gold with Distinction" for the highest level of difficulty (Level VI) was awarded to Tottenville's Symphonic Band, Tottenville's Jazz Band, and Tottenville's Symphonic Orchestra.

-The three-year Architecture Program is an intensive and thorough sequence offering Technical Drawing, Interior Design, Architecture, pre-Engineering and AutoCAD.
+The three-year Architecture Program is a sequence offering Technical Drawing, Interior Design, Architecture, pre-Engineering and AutoCAD.
 Students gain hands-on experience creating designs using t-squares, triangles, and AutoCAD technology.
-Many students participate in internship programs with highly respected NYC architects.
+Many students participate in internship programs with NYC architects.

 The Culinary Program offers students opportunities to pursue a three-year (Career & Technical Education certified) sequence in a fully operational kitchen and dining room.
 The "Pirates Cafe" offers a full menu (prepared and served by students) to faculty and staff twice monthly.
 Many graduates have received culinary scholarships to major culinary arts colleges and work in the industry.

 Tottenville students in the Architecture Program created a solar-powered automobile using AutoCAD software and raced in the Summer of 2011 in Texas.

 The United States Marine Corps JROTC Unit is an integral and highly visible component of Tottenville life.
 The cadets actively train in the fundamentals of leadership, citizenship, physical fitness, and military skills.
 They are visible in community and school events.
 A Memorial Day commemoration in the school's courtyard, featuring a solemn flag-folding and wreath-laying ceremony, was attended by veterans, active military personnel, faculty, staff and students.